AaronWoodhouse/SkinCancerClassifier/README.md

 Highest deployment accuracy achieved: 38.0%

+An in-depth explanation of these results can be found in "Machine Learning Presentation.pdf"

 ## How to Use
 - Specify a .csv file to use as the metadata of the images.